minerllabs/public-site/about/index.md

 achieve Gold/Platinum MMR (~50% percentile human performance) using pretraining alone.
 We believe that leveraging human data will be an important piece of the puzzle as we tackle sample efficiency in more and more complex problems.

-The [Diamond competition](/diamond) is particularly focused on this challenge.
+The [Diamond competition](/diamond) was particularly focused on this challenge.

 ### Difficulty of specifying tasks